steffi-private/project/README.md

-# Kanban Board - Thunderbird Extension
+# Kanban Board - Thunderbird Extension (JavaScript Version)

 A beautiful, fully-featured kanban board extension for Thunderbird that helps you organize tasks and track project progress.
+This version has been converted from TypeScript to JavaScript for easier maintenance and broader compatibility.

 ## Features